DomainDrivenArchitecture/dda-managed-vm/README.md

 This crate automatically installs software on a Linux system.
 It can be a standalone system, but normally would be a virtual machine.
 For this reason we usually refer to the system as "virtual machine" in the text below.

 The following software/packages are installed by this dda-managed-vm:
- * Teamable desktop-wiki: zim, a desktop wiki stores its content in plain text files and is backed by autosynchronized git repositories.
+ * Team-able desktop-wiki: zim, a desktop wiki stores its content in plain text files and is backed by autosynchronized git repositories.
  * Gpg key & ssh key: Optionally, you can install your gpg- and/or ssh keys.
  * Team-able passwordstore: Store your passwords using gopass or passwordstore, encrypted by gpg and versioned by git.
 For more details see: https://www.passwordstore.org/ and https://github.com/DomainDrivenArchitecture/password-store-for-teams.
 In order to test you can use:
    ```